-Here are a few examples of who is considered a third party:
+Here are a few examples of entities that are considered third parties or vendors:

 - Software as a Service (SaaS) providers